dubilava/seasia/README.md

 # Replication Material

-This repository hosts data and R scripts for the paper "Agricultural Roots of Social Conflict in Southeast Asia," co-authored with Justin Hastings, forthcoming in the Journal of Peace Research.
+This repository hosts data and R scripts for the paper "[Agricultural Roots of Social Conflict in Southeast Asia](https://doi.org/10.1177/00223433241305990)," co-authored with Justin Hastings, published in the Journal of Peace Research.

 ## Data